J. C. Ice

-James Dundee (born James Cruickshanks) (born July 5, 1971) is an Australian-born American professional wrestler.
-He is best known for his appearances with the United States Wrestling Association (USWA), the World Wrestling Federation (WWF), Extreme Championship Wrestling (ECW) and World Championship Wrestling (WCW) under the ring name J. C. Ice as one-half of the tag team PG-13.
+James Dundee (né Cruickshanks; born 5 July 1971) is an Australian-American professional wrestler.
+He is best known for his appearances with the United States Wrestling Association (USWA), the World Wrestling Federation (WWF), Extreme Championship Wrestling (ECW), and World Championship Wrestling (WCW) under the ring name J. C. Ice as one half of the tag team PG-13.
 He is also known for his appearances on the independent circuit under the ring name Jamie Dundee.

+Early life

+Dundee was born James Cruickshanks in Sydney on 5 July 1971.
+He is the son of Scottish-Australian professional wrestler Bill Dundee and the brother-in-law of professional wrestler Bobby Eaton.

 Professional wrestling career

 Cruickshanks was trained to wrestle by his father Bill Dundee and debuted in 1988 in USA Championship Wrestling in Knoxville, Tennessee, a split off from Continental Wrestling in Alabama.
 In the promotion, he was a manager for the Rock 'n' Roll RPMs (Mike Davis and Tommy Lane).
 He also fought with The Riches (Johnny and Davey) and the Armstrongs.
 He wrestled alongside his father in Memphis under the ring name Jamie Dundee.
 Some months prior to his ring debut, he participated in an angle in which he was brutalized at a TV taping by Sid Vicious.
 He also was a heel referee in Memphis for a brief time.

 In the United States Wrestling Association (USWA) in the early 1990s, Dundee turned on his father and became J. C. Ice, a white rapper, loosely based on Vanilla Ice.
 He formed a tag team called PG-13 with Kelly Wolfe (known as Wolfie D) and dominated the USWA tag team division throughout the mid-1990s, winning the USWA Tag Team Championship on fifteen occasions.
 After losing to Bill Dundee, PG-13 were obliged to leave the USWA.
 They returned shortly thereafter under masks as The Cyberpunks, Ice (Dundee) and Fire (Wolfe).
 After some time, The Cyberpunks unmasked and reverted to being PG-13.
+During 1995 made appearances in Puerto Rico of the World Wrestling Council.